KOSkaret/python_challenge/daily_log.md

 - Worked through testing of single functions in chapter 11.
 - Will end todays work with this, and continue with testing classes tomorrow.

+### Day eighteen

+- Have completed chapter 11, which focused on testing.
+- Will start with the web project in the PCC.